Skip to Content

 Wet brush applies gouache over canvas very well but you may risk to create thick layers that will crack.

-With just dry brush I had issues with covering the canvas surface so it is not seen through the paint.
+With just a dry brush I had issues with covering the canvas surface so it is not seen through the paint.

 Yet, some spots are still white (canvas) and I wonder now if it’s because the canvas was primed with gesso!

 I would also recommend using watercolor ground to prepare the canvas for gouache paints.
-Daniel Smith has a good one (Reddit approved).
+Daniel Smith has a good one (Reddit-approved).

 3 years ago I also used cheap Reeves gouache on canvas panel and it worked amazing.
 I still have that painting and it didn’t peel, crack or anything.